North Carolina Zoo: North Carolina

-The Zoo is also involved in project to restore population of endangered Schweinitz's sunflower.
+The Zoo is also involved in project to restore the population of endangered Schweinitz's sunflower.
 In 2001, a road expansion project by the North Carolina Department of Transportation threatened a significant population of the flowers.
-The Zoo partnered with a number of individuals and organizations and successfully managed their transplant to an off-road site, which continues to be managed and monitored Zoo horticulturalists.
+The Zoo partnered with a number of individuals and organizations and successfully managed their transplant to an off-road site, which continues to be managed and monitored by Zoo horticulturalists.

 Species Survival Plan

 Since 1995, the North Carolina Zoo has been a part of the American Red Wolf Species Survival Plan and reintroduction program.
 The Zoo is also involved in the gorilla Species Survival Plan and received two female gorillas in early 2010 as part of the effort.
 As a result of their successful breeding, two male gorillas (Bomassa and Apollo) were born in August 2012.
-The Aviary was also known for a number of high-profile hatchings, including the first US hatchings of the golden white-eye, the red-faced liocichla, the African pied barbet, the golden-headed manakin, the horned puffin, the parakeet auklet and the thick-billed murre as well as the second US hatchings of the African grey-headed kingfisher and the African spoonbill.
+The Aviary was also known for several high-profile hatchings, including the first U.S hatchings of the golden white-eye, the red-faced liocichla, the African pied barbet, the golden-headed manakin, the horned puffin, the parakeet auklet and the thick-billed murre as well as the second US hatchings of the African grey-headed kingfisher and the African spoonbill.

 Two southern white rhino calves were born at the North Carolina Zoo during the summer of 2018, with another two born in 2020.

 Organization

-The North Carolina Zoo is part of the North Carolina Department of Natural and Cultural Resources.
+The Zoo is part of the North Carolina Department of Natural and Cultural Resources.
 Its operation and development are overseen by a 15-member Zoo Council appointed by the Governor to six-year terms.
 The director of the North Carolina Zoo is Pat Simmons, formerly the director of Akron Zoo.
 Simmons took over from long-time director, Dr. David Jones, who retired in 2015.
 The Zoo's annual operating budget is roughly $18 million.
 It receives around 60 percent from the state with the remainder being made up of ticket and merchandise sales and donations from the North Carolina Zoological Society, which remains the Zoo's fund-raising and membership arm.
 The Zoological Society is overseen by its board of directors.
 The chairman of the board is always a member of the Zoological Council and the two groups meet once annually.